TalkingSkunk/Bible-Commentaries/README.md

 ### What would be the foreseeable consequences if the needs are unmet?
+* You will not be able to remember some amazing insights you had from reading.

 ### What were your goals?
+* To create offline-capable app for adding new commentary entry.

 ### What have you done about it?
 * All goals are met.